unicodeveloper/laravel-cloudinary/README.md

 // Upload an Image File to Cloudinary with One line of Code
 $uploadedFileUrl = Cloudinary::upload($request->file('file')->getRealPath())->getSecurePath();

-// Upload an Video File to Cloudinary with One line of Code
+// Upload a Video File to Cloudinary with One line of Code
 $uploadedFileUrl = Cloudinary::uploadVideo($request->file('file')->getRealPath())->getSecurePath();

 // Upload any File to Cloudinary with One line of Code